Skip to content

 2

-Unlike purebred calculators, we dynamically select a maturity timeline (between 40 and 104 weeks) based on the estimated adult size of the specific cross.
+Unlike a fixed purebred timeline, we pick a maturity horizon—about 40–104 weeks—based on the estimated adult size of your specific cross.

 3